 - Usage is based on the average number of hosts/metrics reporting throughout the month.

-- Example: if you used 20 APM agents for exactly 15 days (360 hours) of a 30-day month, you would be billed for 10 Enterprise hosts.
+- Example: if you used 20 APM agents for exactly 15 days (360 hours) of a 30-day month, you would be billed for 10 APM hosts.

 - Billing date: invoice/billing occurs each month on the anniversary (timestamp) that signup occurred.

-Annual plans offer a lower price point in exchange for commitment to a certain amount of Pro and Enterprise host licensing each month for a year.
+Annual plans offer a lower price point in exchange for commitment to a certain amount of Infrastructure and APM host licensing each month for a year.
 Additional usage is billed incrementally at the monthly rate, so annual plans can be used in conjunction with additional utilization as needed.
 Contact sales for more information on taking advantage of an annual plan.

-- Whether or not the EC2 instance has our Host Agent installed, you will be charged the Pro price if the same host is not running APM.
+- If the EC2 instance has our Host Agent installed, you will be charged the Infrastructure Host price if the same host is not running APM.

-- If the host is running an APM agent, you will be charged the rate for an Enterprise host.
+- If the host is running an APM agent, you will be charged the rate for an APM host.

-- Non-EC2 metrics are charged as custom metrics.
+- All Cloudwatch metrics are charged as custom metrics.